This article is part of my universal basic sock pattern.

 If you knit some specific pattern there is usually specified how many yards (meters) or skeins you need for each size and you should buy yarn according to that number.
-However, if you are just knitting a pair of vanilla socks read further.

 - leg & cuff length and the circumference of the sock

 - yarn weight (the thickness of the yarn)

 - gauge (density of the fabric)

 - stitch pattern (stockinette, ribbing, cables, lace, etc.)